I don’t want to be boring.

 Do you treat life as an opportunity or as a burden?

-There is a phrase in the business world that if you blame others for your problems, you remove your ability to deal with them.
+There is a phrase in the business world that if you blame others for your problems, you remove your ability to deal with those problems.

 Accept that we will have elements in our life that will annoy us.
 But learn to let them go quickly.